natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20MFG%20(Germany).md

 * Mauser BK27 guns have decent hitting power and ammunition capacity
 * Unlike other Tornado versions, has anti-ship equipment (missiles and radar)
 * Access to two AIM-9L Sidewinder air-to-air missiles stock
-* Can work as a figther when necessary
+* Can act as a fighter when necessary
 ** Variable wing sweep allows it to turn better when at low speeds, or during an emergency at high speed (at the risk of destroying itself)
 ** Radar assisted gun makes intercepting incoming or leaving planes easier

 '''Cons:'''